 - For joint custody cases, how many nights per year the child spends with each parent.

 The calculator can be a useful starting point.
 However, while the calculator can give you an approximate estimate, remember that only a judge can make the official determination.
+Call our Utah child support attorneys for help calculating the support you need and deserve.

-What Can I Do if I Am Not Receiving Child Support From My Ex?
+What Can I Do if I Am Not Receiving Child Support from My Ex?

 The exact procedures for modifying child support in Utah differ based on which judicial district you live in, so be sure to consult with a lawyer for child support matters to ensure that you take the appropriate steps.

-Salt Lake City Child Support Lawyer for Men and Women
+Salt Lake City Child Support Lawyers